VWBL/Access-Condition-MolochDAO/README.md

 # Access-Condition-MolchDAO
-This contract is VWBL's access condition contract which defined MolchDAO member only view digital content
+This contract is VWBL's access condition contract which defined MolchDAO member only can view digital content